oliwierptak/Everon1/README.md

     }
 }
 ```
-Now the Logger is accessible by simply calling `$this->getLogger()`.
+The Logger is accessible by simply calling `$this->getLogger()`.
-Let's plug this model into a Controller, so we can use it in some incoming user request.
+Now, let's plug this model into a Controller, so we can use it in some incoming user request.
 Note: Mvc\Controller, which SampleController extends from, implements getView() and getModel().
 [See here.](https://github.com/oliwierptak/Everon/blob/master/Src/Everon/Mvc/Controller.php)